Point of Sale

 Top characteristics for a prep cook:

-Why the role is important: A line cook picks up where the prep cook leaves off by executing orders.
+One of the most vital positions in a restaurant, a line cook picks up where the prep cook leaves off by executing orders.

 Top characteristics for a dishwasher:

-QSRs require roles that aren’t needed in other restaurant settings.
-These are the roles you need at a quick service restaurant and sample job descriptions for them.
+QSRs require restaurant roles that aren’t needed in full-service venues.
+These are the positions you need to fill in a quick service restaurant and sample job descriptions for each one.

 Top characteristics for a host: